Beware of PDF Phishing Schemes Via SMS

 Don’t open the PDF or the link

 That’s why you’re better off not opening the PDF at all.
 While the risk of the PDF itself is rare, it isn’t zero.
-Remember, Microsoft recently dealt with something similar with its Follina vulnerability, which utilized compromised Office docs to hijack victims’ computers.
+Remember, Microsoft once dealt with something similar with its Follina vulnerability, which utilized compromised Office docs to hijack victims’ computers.
 While we have yet to hear about something similar on smartphones, it isn’t impossible.

 If you do receive one of these messages, you don’t need to outright ignore it.
 Instead, forward the phone number or email to your carrier’s spam alert number (7726).
 It expects two messages: The first, the message the spammer sent you, followed by the spammer’s number or email.
 However, it’s impossible to forward the PDF to this number, so doubling up on the spammer’s digits or email address is the next-best solution.